DrSkyfaR/mstdn-mx-bot-list/README.md

 A list of mail addresses that register spam and bot accounts on Mastodon

-If you want to add a another domain then please create in Issue.
+# disclaimer
+I do not guarantee the accuracy and completeness of this list. the use of these entries is at your own risk.

+# new entry
+to enter a domain please create an issue with the domain name and a screenshot of the said bot account from your admin panel.

 - mxsrv.mailasrvs.pw
 - mailasrvs.pw